Baptist State Convention of North Carolina: Today

-Affiliated Educational Institutions
+Affiliated institutions

 In 2007, the executive committee and Board of Directors of the Convention affirmed a proposal to create a new relationship between the convention and the five affiliated schools.
 Messengers approved the proposal at the 2007 annual meeting and gave final approval in 2008, thus allowing the schools to elect all their trustees annually.
-Direct financial support from the convention is being phased out incrementally over a four-year period.
+Direct financial support from the convention was phased out over a four-year period, and the five schools then entered into a mutually voluntary partnership.